top of page

 Going To?

-When I shared this news to a few of our folks, I began to notice a pattern in the responses I received back.
+When I shared this news with a few of our folks, I began to notice a pattern in the responses I received.
 I would hear something along the lines of, “Congratulations!
 I can’t believe you’re going to have a baby!”
 Other times it would be, “You’re going to be a father!”
-I kept hearing the words “going to” which left me puzzled.
+I kept hearing the words “going to,” which left me puzzled.
 The present continuous form of the verb “to go” plus the preposition “to” can be used in two ways.
 We can use “going to” when we have the intention to do something (e.g., I am going to buy John Piper’s book, Providence).
 We can also use “going to” to make a prediction (e.g., I think John Piper is going to write his next book on the second coming of Jesus Christ).
 Notice that both ways are used to talk about the future and not a present reality.

 So, what’s the problem?
 You can’t say that life begins at conception and then say that life will begin sometime after conception.
 You can’t say that a preborn (i.e., a child that’s still in the mother’s womb) is a baby and then say that it’s going to be a baby.[1]
 You can't have your cake and eat it too.
 It's either a present reality or a future expectation.
 But is it really that big of a deal?
 I mean, we know what a woman means when she says, "I'm going to have a baby."
 It means, "I'm pregnant."
 So, why should we care?

-Words Matter Because Truth Matters:
+Words Matter Because Truth Matters

 It’s because Christians care about words, and Christians care about words because they care about truth.
 What are words?
 Words are the rails on which our thoughts ride and the oil pastels on the canvas of our mind.
 Words give us a lens to perceive the world around us.
 Words are the branches we cling onto to escape the quicksand of randomness and emptiness.
 Like tools in the hands of a craftsman, words can build up or tear down.
 Words can engender the fruit of life.
 But words can also cause great harm—they can dehumanize us, mar our dignity as children of God, and bridle our imaginations and callings.
 Words are a matter of life and death.
-“Death and life are in the power of the tongue, and those who love it will eat its fruits” (Proverbs 18:21).
+“Death and life are in the power of the tongue, and those who love it will eat its fruits” (Prov.
+18:21).
 In other words, Christians care about words because words are an indispensable window into reality—into truth!
-Our concern with truth is an echo of our concern with God and the things of God since God is the Truth (cf. Rom 3:3–4; John 14:6, 15:26, 16:13).
+Our concern with truth is an echo of our concern with God and the things of God since God is the Truth (cf. Rom.
+3:3–4; John 14:6, 15:26, 16:13).

-Language Is a Battleground:
+Language Is a Battleground

 There are many statements we hear today that we don’t necessarily think about because our culture has trained us to hear and say things without skipping a beat and batting an eye.
 Statements like “I’m going to have a baby” are one of them.
 Yet, it is essential for us to understand that language is a battleground that needs to be won if you want to win the minds of people who are unsuspecting.
-We often fall into new terms, phrases, and statements without really thinking what they mean or where they come from even though we may know what they mean.
+We often fall into new terms, phrases, and statements without really thinking about what they mean or where they come from, even though we may know what they mean.
 The statement “I’m going to have a baby” is just common parlance nowadays.
 But that’s in an age that’s become subjected to a dehumanization ideology.
 Saying that a preborn is “going to be a baby” connotes the idea that a preborn is not a baby, and that’s dehumanizing.

-Preborns Are Babies:
+Preborns Are Babies

-An Ontological Reality:
+An Ontological Reality

 ***footnotes***